 Goals Policies for Decisions Makers Yorkville has a diversity of land uses to support and grow its tax base.
 Work to achieve a proper balance of residential, commercial, industrial, open space and institutional uses.
-Revitalize and redevelop Downtown Yorkville as a compact, mixed-use center.
+Revitalize and redevelop Downtown Yorkville as a compact, mixed-use center of activity.
 Develop Downtown as a center of activity - with a mix of commercial and residential uses.
 Retain and build on existing civic-governmental functions within the Downtown.
 Rehabilitate and reuse existing commercial buildings and encourage high quality new development design.
 Enhance and expand Downtown's recreational amenities along the Fox River.
-Yorkville's corridors contain well-defined clusters of destination commercial areas, employment centers, and residential neighborhoods and open space.
+Yorkville's corridors contain well-defined clusters of destination commercial areas, employment centers, residential neighborhoods and open space.
 Focus commercial and industrial development activity in existing commercial and industrial areas.
 Enhance corridor design through urban design and landscape treatments and other placemaking initiatives.
 Minimize land use conflicts between commercial and industrial land uses and residential areas.
 Consider redevelopment of outdated commercial and industrial areas.
-Residential neighborhoods and subdivision growth is focused on active, developing areas.
+Focus residential development in existing areas, connect neighborhoods together through physical and urban design improvements and plan for TOD.
 Facilitate completion of Tier 1 and 2 subdivisions while considering alternative land uses and subdivision design in the Tier 3 and Tier 4 areas.
 Consider placemaking and urban design treatments that unify developing subdivisions as part of Yorkville.
 Encourage new residential development only in areas where adequate public facilities and infrastructure exist.
 Adopt a Metra Station TOD land use zone.
 Public and private development meet high standards of design.
 Ensure that proposed new residential, commercial and industrial developments are compatible in scale and design with their surrounding areas.
 Update or develop new design guidelines as needed and consider new zoning tools to promote high quality development design.
-Yorkville's environmental, park and open space networks are enhanced through new development and investments in land and facilities.
+Yorkville's environmental, park and open space networks are enhanced through new investments in land, facilities and amenities.
 Support development options that respects environmentally sensitive and scenic areas and adds to Yorkville's open space and trail network.
 Secure funding for land purchases and amenity development that enhances recreational opportunities.
 Achieve a more complete transportation network.
 Promote a safe and comfortable pedestrian network in residential and commercial areas, including the Downtown.
 Consider alternative design approaches that complete the trial and bicycle path network.
 Implement a more pro-active approach to managing the Downtown parking supply.
 Yorkville has a systematic approach to address growth management issues.
 Support adoption of boundary agreements with neighboring communities.
 Ensure capital improvements planning is consistent with the land use and development goals of this Comprehensive Plan.
 Collaborate with the Yorkville-Bristol Sanitary District on infrastructure planning issues.
 Develop and implement a consistent annexation policy.